blackfennec-org/blackfennec/docs/source/software_documentation/domain/index.rst

     :ref:`Structure <definition_overlay>` is the generic term for the data in our object model, since structure is the only universally available property of all data and is as such the only common denominator.

 Types
     A :ref:`type <definition_type>` is a description of a structure.
-A type is always associated with exactly one specialised user interface called an info view.
+A type is always associated with exactly one specialised user interface called an structure view.

 Interpretation
     The :ref:`interpretation <definition_interpretation>` is the visualisation of a given structure.
 It is the result of the selection process and limited by the available types.